Haakon VII: Background and election

 Prince Carl's maternal great-uncle, Oscar II of Sweden, who was King of Norway until October 1905.

 Following several years of disagreements on various topics, the Union between Sweden and Norway which had existed since 1814 was dissolved in 1905.
 The union was unilaterally dissolved by the Storting (Norwegian parliament) on 7 June, and the dissolution was later confirmed by the Norwegian people in the 1905 Norwegian union dissolution referendum held on 13 August.
 After weeks of negotiations, the dissolution of the union was then recognized by Sweden on 23 September in the Treaty of Karlstad, mediated by the great powers of Europe.
 Its provisions included the full recognition of Norway's sovereignty and the abdication of the Swedish King Oscar II from the Norwegian throne.
 One month later, the union was formally dissolved as King Oscar II on 26 October signed the documents recognizing Norway as an independent state, and abdicated as Norwegian king on the same day.

 Subsequently, a committee of the Norwegian government identified several princes of European royal houses as candidates for the vacant Norwegian crown.
-Although Norway had legally had the status of an independent state since 1814, it had not had its own king since 1387.
+Although Norway legally had the status of an independent state since 1814, it had not had its own king since 1387.
 Gradually, Prince Carl became the leading candidate, largely because he was descended from independent Norwegian kings.
 He also had a son, providing an heir-apparent to the throne, and the fact that his wife, Princess Maud, was a member of the British royal family was viewed by many as an advantage to the newly independent Norwegian nation.

 Ballots with yes and no from the 1905 Norwegian monarchy referendum.

 The democratically minded Prince Carl, aware that Norway was still debating whether to remain a kingdom or to switch instead to a republican system of government, was flattered by the Norwegian government's overtures, but he made his acceptance of the offer conditional on the holding of a referendum to show whether monarchy was the choice of the Norwegian people.
 After the referendum overwhelmingly confirmed by a 79 percent majority (259,563 votes for and 69,264 against) that Norwegians desired to remain a monarchy, Prince Carl was formally offered the throne of Norway by the Storting (parliament) and was elected on 18 November 1905.
 When Carl accepted the offer that same evening (after the approval of his grandfather Christian IX of Denmark), he immediately endeared himself to his adopted country by taking the Old Norse name of Haakon, a name which had not been used by kings of Norway for over 500 years.
 In so doing, he succeeded his maternal great-uncle, Oscar II of Sweden, who had abdicated the Norwegian throne in October.